 Plotting an equation is not always an easy task especially if you have to work out all the parameters manually, luckily nowadays there are tons of tools that help plot equations.

-Matlab is the most popular tools out there when it comes to the study of system, and in this post we are going to work with some basic equations, Matlab, and most importantly make use of EZPLOT for plotting equations.
+Matlab is the most popular tool out there when it comes to the study of the system, and in this post, we are going to work with some basic equations, Matlab, and most importantly make use of EZPLOT for plotting equations.

 Plotting equations in Matlab using EZPLOT